 A correspondent at Harrodsburg, the oldest town in Kentucky-the first cabin was built there in 1774, by Capt.
-James Harrod, after whom it was named-has been inquiring into the murderous record of the immediate vicinity during the last seventeen years, and has found that forty-three homicides have been com-mitted there, and only two persons sent to prison for their crimes.
+James Harrod, after whom it was named-has been inquiring into the murderous record of the immediate vicinity during the last seventeen years, and has found that forty-three homicides have been committed there, and only two persons sent to prison for their crimes.
 Some of the tragedies have been barbarous in the extreme.
-Mrs. Tilford, a widow with seven children, having inherited her husband's estate, married again, one Scott, a younger person than herself.
+Mrs. Tilford, a widow with seven children, having inherited her husbard contact and band's estate, married again, one Scott, a younger person than herself.
 He deliberately provided himself with a small arsenal, and set about exterminating his wife's offspring.
-He killed three out-right, and wounded others.
+He killed three outright, and wounded others.
 The motive was plainly to enjoy the property alone with his wife; but the jury found him insane.
 It was held that an act so diabolical could not be done by a man in sound mind.
-Scott afterward went to Texas and married again.
-One Daven-port, a deputy sheriff, had a writ for the arrest of Isaiah Gabbard, who armed himself, and with a friend sallied out in quest of the sheriff, and shot him and his brother dead.
-The murderers were acquitted.
-Later, a certain Henry Noel, having heard that Gabbard had threatened his life, hunted him down, and finding him unarmed, put two bullets through his heart.
-Noel was not even tried.
-Timoleon Bosley was shot dead while coming out of church, by James Lawson, who had an old grudge against him.
-No punishment followed any of these mur- stripes in an instant.
-The elephant was es, where men lege of the commonwealth by shooting somebody, the shooters were hanged by
+Scott afterward went to somebody, the shooters were hanged by

-The First Plano.
+The First Piano.